Jerry Priddy: New York Yankees (1941–1942)

 When spring training arrived in 1941, Yankee manager Joe McCarthy announced that Rizzuto and Priddy would start at shortstop and second base, with Joe Gordon moving to first base to make room for Priddy.
 McCarthy said, "We don't want to break up Rizzuto and Priddy, so my plan is to move Gordon to first base."
 After McCarthy announced his plan, Priddy reportedly walked up to the future Hall of Famer Gordon and told him, "I'm the better second baseman.
 I can make the double play better than you. ... do everything better than you."

 On April 14, 1941, Time magazine wrote: "Last year these Keystone Kids led Kansas City to its second consecutive pennant and set a new league record for double plays: 130.
 Both are extraordinary hitters, extraordinary fielders."

 By the middle of May, Priddy was batting only .204, and McCarthy benched him, putting Gordon back at second base.
 Rizzuto recalled that Priddy's disrespect of Gordon got him off to a rocky start with the Yankee veterans.
 As a result, Priddy got no sympathy when he failed to live up to expectations and his own cocky predictions.

 In 1941, Priddy batted only .213 in 56 games, while Gordon hit 24 home runs and scored 104 runs.
 In 1942, matters got worse for Priddy, as they got better for Gordon.
 Gordon hit .322 with 103 RBIs and was named the American League's Most Valuable Player.
 Priddy played in only 59 games in 1942, mostly at third base, and only eight games at his natural second base spot.
 He also fought with manager Joe McCarthy, and during the winter of 1942–1943, Priddy complained publicly about his lack of playing time, saying that he was being "wasted" by the Yankees.
 He also asked to be traded.

 Washington Senators and World War II (1943–1947)

 On January 29, 1943, Priddy was traded with Milo Candini to the Washington Senators for Bill Zuber and cash.
 That year, Priddy was the Senators' starting second baseman.
 He batted .271 with 31 doubles, 67 walks, and 62 runs scored; he finished 16th in the AL MVP voting.

 Priddy entered the Army in December 1943 and was not discharged until January 1946.
 When he returned in 1946, Priddy's average dropped to .254 and then dropped even further to .214 in 1947.
 As had been the case in New York, Priddy did not get along with the Senators' manager, Ossie Bluege.
+Washington Post sports columnist following the trade said that Priddy with his fading talent didn't take his baseball career seriously enough to satisfy his disappointed managers.